OfferLock/OfferLock/README_en.md

 Pain Point One: Funds Exposed

 * In the traditional model, students must prepay 100% of the fees to the agency.
-If the agency disappears or provides subpar service, students face a total loss (industry refund dispute rate >15%).
+If the agency disappears or provides subpar service, students face a total loss (service dispute complaint rate of 15-30%).
 * OfferLock Solution: Funds are not sent to the agency's pocket but are locked in an on-chain contract.

 Pain Point Two: No Delivery Standard

 * Agency services are "non-standardized products," making results difficult to quantify.
 * OfferLock Solution: Introduce an AI verification layer, making the Offer the sole trigger for fund release.

 Pain Point Three: Barrier Too High